netdata/netdata/collectors/python.d.plugin/go_expvar/README.md

 **Note: if `collect_memstats` is disabled and no `extra_charts` are defined, the plugin will disable itself, as there will be no data to collect!**

-Apart from these options, each job supports options inherited from netdata's `python.d.plugin` and its base `UrlService` class.
+Apart from these options, each job supports options inherited from Netdata's `python.d.plugin` and its base `UrlService` class.
 These are:

     update_every: 1          # the job's data collection frequency